-ANATOMY AND PHYSIOLOGY

-This course develops students' understanding of the workings of the human body.
-Topics include cells, tissues, and functional systems such as the skeletal, muscular, circulatory, respiratory, digestive, reproductive, and nervous systems.
-Dissections
+ANATOMY AND This course develops students' understanding of the workings of the human body.
+PHYSIOLOGY Topics include cells, tissues, and functional systems such as the skeletal, muscular, Course # 03980 circulatory, respiratory, digestive, reproductive, and nervous systems.
+Dissections play an important role in the learning process of this course, and careers in healthrelated fields are emphasized.
+Reading and memorization are key skills required for this course.

 Prereq: Successful (A, B or C) completion of Biology and Chemistry (may be concurrent with Biology); Teacher recommendation.
+Level: 11, 12 Credit: 1.0 Supply fee: \$10